cfpb/design-system/docs/pages/expandables.md

                   </p>
               </div>
           </div>
-        variation_description:
-          Sometimes you may want the expandable to be open by default.
+        variation_description: Sometimes you may want the expandable to be open by default.
 This is as easy as adding the `.o-expandable__onload-open` modifier to the `.o-expandable` block.
-        variation_implementation:
-          A new array of Expandable instances can be created using a JavaScript API.
+        variation_implementation: A new array of Expandable instances can be created using a JavaScript API.
 For information, [open the "Implementation" tab under Standard
           expandable](https://cfpb.github.io/design-system/components/expandables#standard-expandables).
-    variation_group_description: ''
-  - variations:
+      - variation_is_deprecated: false
+        variation_name: Expandable group
+        variation_description: In the default mode, users are able to have multiple sections of an expandable group expanded at the same time, which allows users to easily compare information that is available in different sections.
-      - variation_code_snippet: >-
+        variation_code_snippet: >-
           <div class="o-expandable-group">
               <div class="o-expandable o-expandable__padded">
                   <button class="o-expandable_header"